-Chambers selects pupils solely on merit and recruits through the Pupillage Gateway Scheme.
+Chambers selects pupils solely on merit.

 Applications are first considered and graded to enable a shortlist to be drawn up.
-The selection of the shortlist is decided at a meeting of those who have graded the applications, including the Head of Pupillage (who also attends the final interviews), and is monitored for compliance with the equality and diversity code.
+The selection of the shortlist is decided at a meeting of those who have graded the applications, including the Head of Pupillage (who also attends the final interviews), and is monitored for compliance with our equality and diversity code.